Cut-Resistant Glove Selection and Use

 ANSI/ISEA 105-2016 is the fourth revision of the voluntary consensus standard that was first published in 1999 and revised in 2005 and 2011.
 Significant changes to the cut-resistance classification determination have been made.
-A single test method has been selected for classification purposes (ASTM F2992-15) and the number of classification levels has been expanded to address the gap among certain levels seen in earlier versions of the standard.
+A single test method has been selected for classification purposes (ASTM F2992-15), and the number of classification levels have been expanded to address the gap among certain levels seen in earlier versions of the standard.

-The ANSI/ISEA 105-2011 standard allowed cut-resistance classifications to be determined using either ASTM F1790-97 or ASTM F1790-05 and then calculated using a newly created standardized Cut-Resistance Performance Calculator.
+The ANSI/ISEA 105-2011 standard allowed cut-resistance classifications to be determined using either ASTM F1790-97 or ASTM F1790-05, and then calculated using a newly created standardized Cut-Resistance Performance Calculator.

 When specifying cut protection gloves and accessories, it is important to understand the different test methods and standards that may be referenced:

 ASTM F1790-05 (2005 method): This ASTM test method for measuring cut resistance is used by labs that use a Tomodynamometer (TDM) cut test machine.
-The later revision was harmonized with the ISO 13997 cut test method.
+The later revision was harmonized with the International Standards Organization ISO 13997 cut test method.
 Although the method can be used for both the CPPT and TDM cut test machines, practice has been to use ASTM 1790-97 for the CPPT and ASTM 1790-05 for the TDM.